 - Tell them what you hope to do at camp, and what it might mean for you (increased self confidence, new skills you can use at a job, a better understanding of co-operatives, etc.).

 - Show them the brochure!
-You can also send the sponsor to this website to find out more about the program.
+Durding your visit, you can also give the sponsor this website address to find out more about the program.

 Offer to give something back.